diagrams/diagrams-doc/manual/diagrams-manual.rst

 .. _`Haskell Platform`: http://hackage.haskell.org/platform/

-Once you have successfully installed the Haskell platform, installing ``diagrams`` should be as easy as issuing the command:
+Once you have successfully installed the Haskell platform, installing ``diagrams`` *should* be as easy as issuing the command:

 ::

   cabal install gtk2hs-buildtools diagrams

-Unfortunately, on some platforms you may run into difficulties installing cairo.  `See the wiki for the most up-to-date information`_ regarding installation.
+Unfortunately, it often *isn't*.
+On some platforms you may run into difficulties installing cairo.  `See the wiki for the most up-to-date information`_ regarding installation.
 If you have trouble installing cairo on other platforms, feel free to send email to the `diagrams mailing list`_; we would like to collect reports of problems and solutions on various platforms.

 .. _`See the wiki for the most up-to-date information`: http://www.haskell.org/haskellwiki/Diagrams/Install